Daveralphy/pia_project-energy-analysis/video_link.md

 ## Video Script

-### 1. Introduction

-**(VISUAL: You on camera, friendly and welcoming.
-Title slide with your name and project title.)**
+**(Intro Music Fades)**

+**Daveal:**
-"Hi guys, welcome to my YouTube channel!
-My name is Raphael Daveal, and in this video, I’ll be walking you through a data engineering and analytics project I built.
-We're going to explore how we can use data to solve a very expensive, real-world problem for the energy industry."
+"Hi, guys!
+Welcome to my YouTube channel.
+My name is Raphael Daveal, and in this video, I’ll walk you through how I created a self-sufficient weather and energy analysis dashboard."

-### 2. Importance of Data Analysis

-**(VISUAL: A clean graphic with a compelling statistic.)**

-"First, let's talk about why data analysis is so critical for businesses today.
-It’s not just about numbers; it’s about making smarter decisions.
-In fact, a study by McKinsey found that data-driven organizations are 23 times more likely to acquire customers and 6 times as likely to retain them.
+"But before we dive in, why is a project like this so important?
+A recent McKinsey study found that data-driven organizations are **23 times** more likely to acquire customers and **six times** more likely to retain them.
 That’s the power of data, and it’s what this project is all about."

-### 3. Project Importance and Business Value

-**(VISUAL: The 'Business Value' section of the README, followed by images of a power grid or a city skyline.)**
+**(Transition to a graphic or slide about the energy industry)**

+**Daveal:**
-"So, how does this project help businesses?
-Imagine you're an energy utility company.
+"Now, imagine you're an energy utility company.
+You're in a high-stakes balancing act every single day.
 If you produce too much power, you waste millions on fuel and resources.
-If you produce too little, you risk blackouts.
-My project tackles this by creating a direct link between weather patterns and energy demand.
+But if you produce too little, you risk blackouts.
+This dashboard tackles that exact problem by creating a direct link between weather patterns and energy demand."

-This tool can support energy companies, grid operators, and even renewable energy firms.
-By understanding how a heatwave in Phoenix or a cold snap in New York will affect energy use, these businesses can optimize power generation, reduce operational costs, and ensure a stable and reliable energy supply for everyone."
+"It helps energy companies, grid operators, and even renewable energy firms understand how a heatwave in Phoenix or a cold snap in New York will impact energy use.
+This way, they can optimize power generation, reduce costs, and ensure a stable, reliable energy supply for everyone."

-### 4. Repository Structure

-**(VISUAL: Screen recording of you scrolling through the project files, highlighting the main directories.)**

-"Before we see it in action, let's quickly look at the structure.
-This project is organized like a professional software application.
-In the root, we have our configuration files, like `pyproject.toml` which manages all our dependencies.

-The core logic lives in the `pia_project_energy_analysis` directory.
-This is where you'll find separate Python files for fetching data, processing it, and the main pipeline script that ties it all together.
-The user interface, or the dashboard, is in the `dashboards` directory.
-And finally, all the data has its own place, separated into `raw`, `processed`, and final `output` folders.
-This clean structure makes the project easy to maintain and scale."

-### 5. How It Works

-**(VISUAL: Show the terminal and highlight the `run.py` file.)**

-"One of the best parts about this project is its simplicity to run.
-I’ve created a single entry point.
-All you have to do is run one command in the terminal: `python run.py`.
-This single command kicks off the entire process, from fetching the data to launching the interactive dashboard."

-### 6. The Input: Fetching Data

-**(VISUAL: Show snippets of the `eia_fetcher.py` or `noaa_fetcher.py` code, highlighting the API URLs.)**

-"So, what happens when you run that command?
-First, the pipeline connects to two different government APIs.
-It pulls daily weather data, like maximum and minimum temperatures, from the National Oceanic and Atmospheric Administration, or NOAA.
-At the same time, it fetches daily energy consumption data from the Energy Information Administration, the EIA.
-The pipeline is built to be robust, with automatic retries, so even if an API is temporarily down, it won't fail."

-### 7. The Processing: Creating Value

-**(VISUAL: Show a diagram or animation of two separate data streams (weather, energy) being cleaned and then merged into one.)**

-"Raw data from different sources is rarely perfect.
-So, the next step is processing.
-The pipeline cleans the data by handling any missing values and flagging outliers, like impossible temperatures or negative energy usage.
-Then, it merges the weather and energy data together based on the date, creating a single, powerful master dataset where every row contains the weather and energy usage for a specific city on a specific day.
-This is the clean data that powers our analysis."

-### 8. The Output: The Dashboard

-**(VISUAL: A full screen recording of you interacting with the Streamlit dashboard.)**
+**(Transition to a screen recording of the dashboard)**

-"This is where all that work pays off.
-The data is presented in an interactive Streamlit dashboard, designed to make complex information easy to understand.

-**(Point to the map):** On the Geographic Overview, you can immediately see which cities are hot and which are consuming the most energy.
-If I select just Houston, the map zooms in, but the color and size stay consistent, so you always know which city you're looking at.

-**(Click on the Time Series tab):** In the Time Series chart, we can clearly see the relationship over time.
-When we look at all cities, we can compare their temperature trends side-by-side.
-You can see the summer peaks in Phoenix are much more extreme than in Seattle.
-For a utility company, this is crucial for knowing which regions need the most power.
+**Daveal:**
+"So, let's see it in action.
+Here is the main dashboard.
+The first thing you'll notice is that it's completely self-contained.
+Let's start with the configuration."

+**(Show the "Edit Configuration" expander on the main page)**

+**Daveal:**
+"Right here on the main page, I can manage my entire list of cities.
+Let's say I want to add a new one.
+I can use the 'Find City IDs' tool, select a state like Arkansas, and the dashboard automatically finds reliable, active weather stations for me, even warning me if a station might not have good data."

+**(Show yourself selecting a station and adding it to the YAML)**

+**Daveal:**
+"I can select a few, add them to my configuration, and you can see them appear right here in the YAML editor.
+Once I'm happy with my list of cities, I just click 'Save Configuration'."

+**(Show the sidebar)**

+**Daveal:**
+"Now, to get the data for this new setup, I just go to the sidebar, pick my date range, and hit 'Refresh All Data'.
+This kicks off the entire backend pipeline right from the dashboard, fetching and processing everything we need."

+**(Show the main dashboard with KPIs)**

+**Daveal:**
+"Once the data is loaded, the dashboard gives us an instant overview with these key metrics: the number of locations we're analyzing, the date range, average temperatures, and the average daily energy consumption."

+**(Walk through the dashboard tabs)**

+**Daveal:**
+"On the **Geographic Overview**, we get a map that instantly shows where energy demand is highest.
+I can hover over any city, like Houston, to get its specific temperature and energy data."

+"The **Time Series** tab lets us dive deeper.
+We can see exactly how energy demand spikes when the temperature rises.
+We can even compare multiple cities side-by-side to see how different regions react to weather changes."

-**(Click on the Correlation tab):** The Correlation plot proves this relationship with numbers.
-We see a strong positive correlation, which confirms that as temperature goes up, so does energy demand.
-This is the kind of hard data a business needs to build accurate predictive models.
+"The **Correlation Analysis** tab proves this relationship with hard numbers, showing a clear positive correlation between temperature and energy use.
+This is the kind of data that's essential for building accurate predictive models."

-**(Click on the Heatmap tab):** Finally, the Heatmap gives us even deeper insights, showing us that energy usage is different on a hot weekday versus a hot weekend.
-This allows for even more granular, day-by-day planning.

-Together, these visualizations don't just show data; they tell a story that can be used to make smart, cost-saving decisions."

-### 9. Conclusion and Acknowledgements

-**(VISUAL: A final slide with your contact info, GitHub link, and logos for Pioneer AI Academy.)**
+"The **Usage Patterns** heatmap gives us even more granular insights, showing how consumption habits change not just with temperature, but also by the day of the week."

+"And finally, the **Data Quality Report** gives us confidence in our analysis by confirming that the data from our pipeline is clean and reliable."

+**(Transition to a high-level diagram or a shot of the code in VS Code)**

+**Daveal:**
+"So, how does this all work behind the scenes?
+The project is built like a professional software application."

+"I started on GitHub by creating a clean repository structure.
+The core logic is in the `pia_project_energy_analysis` package.
+Inside, I have two 'fetcher' files that are responsible for retrieving data from the NOAA and EIA APIs.
+A 'data processor' then takes that raw JSON data, cleans it, and converts it into a clean CSV format.
+A 'pipeline' file orchestrates this entire process, and a single `run.py` script triggers this entire workflow, which is what gets called automatically when you hit the refresh button on the dashboard."

+**(Return to you on camera for the conclusion)**

+**Daveal:**
+"So that's it!
+A fully automated, self-sufficient dashboard that transforms raw data into actionable business intelligence."

 "I'd like to end by giving a huge thank you to the Pioneer Artificial Intelligence Academy, headed by Mr. Dallan Quass, for this incredible learning opportunity.
-I also want to extend my sincere regards to my amazing team lead, Promise, and all my teammates for their support and collaboration.
+I also want to extend my sincere regards to my amazing team lead, Promise, and all my teammates for their support and collaboration."

-Thank you so much for watching.
+"Thank you so much for watching.
 If you found this project interesting, please hit the like button, subscribe for more content, and feel free to share it or leave a comment below with any questions.
 See you in the next one!"

+**(Outro Music Fades In)**